 My friend Pascale lives in the village of Sakti.
 And every day she goes swimming at Crystal Bay.
 I met her sometimes ago and she was very excited.
 She was swimming at Crystal Bay as usual when fifteen dolphins joined her !

-I was also pretty lucky to saw a lot of them before diving at the surface, and then while diving, underwater.
+I was also pretty lucky to saw a lot of them before diving at the surface from our boat.
+And then while diving, underwater.

 Surf and Volley-Ball

 The waves are not very big but locals practice sometimes surfing on the left side of the beach.
 There are also very often volleyball matches behind the beach.

 The beach is very nice all day, on a deck chair in the shade of a parasol.
 It is the most easily accessible beach of Nusa Penida.
 You can also order a drink, a coconut or basic snacks.
 It was possible in 2016 to have dinner there, but the government operated a commando operation with the army, police and bulldozers.
 All illegally installed buildings were razed and burned.
 The population was obviously rather traumatized.
 Two interpretations prevailed at the time: some saw it as a sign that the authorities wanted to enforce the law and preserve the authentic character of the island.
 Others saw the desire to make room for the installation of a luxury hotel.
 For now the beach is preserved, so let’s enjoy it !

 Next to Crystal Bay: Pandan Beach